 Carnaval Samba Parade in Rio

-The Carnaval Samba Parade at the Sambódromo in Rio is something everyone must experience at least once in life.
-Think of it as a tropical opera with six acts and thousands of performers.
+Everyone must experience the Carnaval Samba Parade at the Sambódromo in Rio at least once in life.
+Think of each night as a tropical opera with four acts and thousands of performers.
 The event is broadcast live to several countries and all Brazilian states.
 Watching on TV is cool, but not half as much fun as being there.
 Mingle with the crowd, sweat, and consider marching with a samba school.

-The parade featuring special group samba schools (the biggies) happens on Carnaval Sunday and Monday.
+The Parade featuring special group samba schools (the biggies) happens on Carnaval Sunday, Monday, and Tuesday.
 There's an admittance charge to gain access to the Sambódromo.
 You have a choice of bleacher seats (arquibancada), catered boxes (camarotes), and ground-level boxes (frisas).

 Giant float on the runway.
 There are frisas on the ground level, catered boxes on the first and second floors, and bleacher seats on the upper level.

-Frisas are on the ground floor, catered boxes on the first floor and bleacher seats in the upper level.
+There are frisas on the ground level, catered boxes on the first and second floors, and bleacher seats on the upper level.

-Face value of tickets is not that high, and you may purchase online.
-Always compare inflated prices charged by scalpers to the actual price to figure the “service tax”.
-It may include benefits like transportation, or a catered buffet and drinks in a box (more about prices and location at Meet the Sambódromo).
+The face value of tickets is not that high.
+They are offered online a few months ahead and sell out fast.
+Always compare inflated prices charged by scalpers to the actual price to figure the "service tax."
+Tickets may include benefits like transportation or a catered buffet and drinks in a box (more about prices and location at Meet the Sambódromo).

 Confetti, streamers, and party favors - it's pure joy.

-This gentleman with a lovely hat was standing next to us, and he noticed we had a stock of party favors.
-We invited him to join the fun.
-A moment of pure joy!
+This gentleman with a lovely hat was standing next to us.
+He noticed we had a stock of party favors, so we invited him to join the fun.
+It was a moment of pure joy!

 What is a Samba School?

-Each year samba schools choose a different theme.
-The year 2000 was an exception when all celebrated Brazil’s 500th anniversary.
+Each year, samba schools choose a different theme.
+The year 2000 was an exception, when all celebrated Brazil's 500th anniversary.
 Samba schools are even allowed to re-edit favorite Carnival themes from the past.
-The official samba is chosen in a competition that happens within each school.
+The official theme is chosen in a competition within each school.

-Samba Schools may take to the Parade anything from 3,000 to 5,000 members, and from 6 to 8 floats.
+Samba Schools may take 3,000 to 5,000 members to the parade and 6 to 8 floats.
 They try to illustrate and give life to the theme chosen.
 All costumes and floats are original and made from scratch.
 Cidade do Samba is where special leaguers have warehouses.
-If it’s not Carnaval season you’re welcome to visit.
+If it's not Carnaval season, you're welcome to visit.

-From bleacher seats you have a privileged view to floats - some are enormous!
+From bleacher seats, you have a privileged view of floats - some are enormous!

 Be the Judge - it's a Competition!

-A Samba School has from 60 to 75 minutes to make it through the runway.
+A Samba School has 60 to 75 minutes to get through the runway.
 This means that each member will spend in the Sambódromo only about 25-30 minutes tops.
 The experience is so intense, though, that the memories of the thrill last a lifetime.

-Several aspects are judged by a jury of experts chosen by LIESA, the League of Special Group Samba Schools.
-Judges are strategically stationed in odd and even sectors, to make sure the schools do their best all the way through.
-This means that all components of the school have to perform and interact with the audience to cause a good impression.
+A jury of experts chosen by LIESA, the League of Special Group Samba Schools, evaluates several aspects.
+Judges are strategically stationed in odd and even sectors to ensure the schools do their best throughout.
+This means that all components of the school have to perform and interact with the audience to make a good impression.

-The last school usually parades early in the morning.
+The last school may parade early in the morning.

-The Samba Parade ends early in the morning.
+Before the number of samba schools was reduced from six to four each night, the Samba Parade ended early in the morning.
 The carnavalesco takes factors like this into account.

 Being impartial is not very easy, though.
 Cariocas support their favorite school just like they support their soccer team - with a lot of passion.
 The six schools that score best earn the coveted honor of marching again.
 The Champions' Parade happens on the following Saturday.
 The winner of the Golden Group is invited to participate!